Die with Zero: Applied

 Statistically, my life is half done.
 I’m approaching 40 and my nine-year-olds are halfway out of the house.
 These are the good ol’ days.

 Do I really want to spend this time fixing toilets and chasing tenants just to make more money for some hypothetical future date?
-When I was 25, I was less-than-penniless, but I had loads of time and energy for fixing old houses.
+When I was 25, I was penniless, but I had loads of time and energy for fixing old houses.
 In midlife that equation has completely flipped.

 And with this newfound freedom...